 On the other hand higher return numbers than the framework above, imply very high risk taking (likely drawdowns are far beyond -60% there might even be a high probability to reach -100% and blow-up your account), or the presence of serious alpha which is exceedingly rare and could not be systematized for very long as the superior returns would soon be arbitraged away by the competition.

 Analyzing the robustness of our investment approach – will it likely hold up in the future?

 All strategies in the portfolio should have a positive return expectation over a very wide range of variations (the wider the better) for parameters, time frames and asset classes.

 For example momentum and trend strategies work over virtually all asset classes with lookback periods ranging between 2 and 15+ months.

 For a value strategy you can employ any of dozens of value metrics successfully.

 Volatility strategies, even though they target a narrower field, work with all kinds of different instruments and different signals to produce positive returns.

-Simplicity (few inputs and parameters) equals robustness and enhances consistency and our trust in our portfolio.
-Future performance is more likely to be similar to the past than with complex strategies with lots of moving parts that are all subject to fluctuation.
+Simplicity (few inputs and parameters) equals robustness and enhances consistency and trust in our portfolio.
+Future performance is more likely to be similar to the past then with complex strategies with lots of moving parts that are all subject to fluctuation.